dombarrett/Tutorial-Testing/Tutorial_1_pt2.md

 But then you go to perform your piece at a tech poetry reading in Chelsea, and the vibe is all different than you expected.
 The bright blue and yellow suddenly strikes you as a bit gauche.
 And water paired with blue, isn’t that a little on the nose?
 It all felt so different rehearsing at home.
 Magenta, that's the one for this room.
 A bit darker, more mellow.
 But warm.
 A playful, dim romance.
 Press 3.

 These are all programming questions and technical scenarios.
 If you want your art to seem less mechanical, if you want your performances to have more room for improvisation, consider introducing these little differences to identical functionalities.
-Walking “naturally” is a repeating of steps, but the speed, stride and direction can all vary in little ways.
+The act of walking “naturally” is a repeating of steps, but the speed, stride and direction can all vary in little ways.
 Even with something a simple as words, colors and shapes, we can introduce little bits of our artistic gait.

 ## Make your own